typerandom/autonuke/README.md

 # doomsday

-Tool to automatically nuke my macOS workstation on a scheduled basis.
+Tool to automatically nuke a macOS system on a scheduled basis.

 <img src="static/avatar.jpg" />